TIPS + TOOLS

-It is estimated that 10% of all lung cancers are attributable to radon exposure.
+It’s estimated that 10 per cent of all lung cancers are attributable to radon exposure.
 The fact is, prolonged exposure to high concentrations of radon gas increases your risk of lung cancer.
 Not only that, but if you smoke, the combination creates a greater risk than either separately.
-These are scary facts!
+These are scary facts.

 How do I test my home?

-The only way to know if the radon existing in your home has reached “danger levels” is to take a simple and inexpensive home test.
-These can be purchased at most home improvement stores, and include details on sending it to the lab for testing.
-The most popular detectors you will find are the electret ion chamber and the alpha track detector, and either will do!
+The only way to know if the radon in your home has reached danger levels is to take a simple and inexpensive home test.
+These can be purchased at most home improvement stores and include details on sending it to the lab for testing.
+The most popular detectors you will find are either the electret ion chamber or the alpha track detector, and either will do.

 A few considerations once you have purchased your test: